Zimri-Lim: Reign

-Zimri-Lim ruled Mari for about thirteen years, and campaigned extensively to establish his power in the neighboring areas along the Euphrates and the Khabur valley.
-He extended his palace in the city, which was possibly the largest at the time, containing over 260 rooms at the ground level, and certainly the envy of other kings.
+Zimri-Lim ruled Mari for about fifteen years, and campaigned extensively to establish his power in the neighboring areas along the Euphrates and the Khabur valley.
+He extended the royal palace in the city, which was possibly the largest at the time, containing over 260 rooms at the ground level, and certainly the envy of other kings.
 It was destroyed by Hammurabi of Babylon.